 Wellington’s historic Cable Car has been trundling up and down the hill from Lambton Quay to Kelburn for over 120 years.
 It serves many commuters and students needing a convenient way to avoid a steep walk home.
 There are several stops on the way, but you’ll want to stay on until the end where you’ll experience panoramic views of the city and harbour.

 The adventure doesn’t stop at the top.
 From there you can explore the 25 hectares of Wellington Botanic Gardens (the final stop on the Cable Car leaves you on its boundary), or you can catch a free shuttle to Zealandia Te Māra a Tāne.
-The fully-fenced predator-free ecosanctuary. is a world-first conservation project.
-It has a 500-year vision to restore a Wellington city valley back to a pre-human state.
+The fully-fenced predator-free ecosanctuary is a world-first conservation project.
+It has a 500-year vision to restore a Wellington city valley to a pre-human state.

 Looking into the Cable Car tunnel, with green LED lights lighting the inside and the 2 Cable cars meet in the middle of the tracks side by side.